 The project has been split into two stages.
 Stage one runs from Huapai to Waimauku and Stage two is between the Brigham Creek roundabout and Kumeū.
 We started on the section between Huapai and Waimauku where there are slightly less complexities and where half of the crashes were head-on.
 Work will start on this section while we continue to confirm aspects of the scoping, funding and design for Stage two.

-To make SH16 safer, we’re looking at making these improvements:
+To make SH16 safer, we’re looking at making a number of improvements:

-- Putting in flexible road safety barriers to catch drivers who leave their lane before hitting something harder like trees, poles, ditches or other vehicles.
-Flexible barriers will be installed along the road except between Taupaki and Kumeu.
+- Installing flexible road safety barriers to catch drivers who leave their lane before hitting something harder like trees, poles, ditches or other vehicles, except between Taupaki and Kumeū.

-- Adding extra lanes between Brigham Creek and Taupaki roundabout (four lanes, two in each direction) to help improve travel times in the short-term, ahead of a longer term project to reduce hold-ups on this road.
+- Adding extra lanes between Brigham Creek and Taupaki roundabout from two lanes to four (two in each direction) to make travelling along SH16 more efficient in the short-term.

-- Putting in a flush median, which is a painted area in the middle of the road to give you more room and a safe place to wait before turning, while traffic can continue to flow.
+- Installing a flush median between Taupaki and Kumeū, which is a painted area in the middle of the road to give you more room and a safe place to wait before turning, while traffic can continue to flow.

-- Building a roundabout at the SH16/Coatesville Riverhead Highway intersection to help traffic flow better and make it safer to turn.
+- Putting in a roundabout at the SH16/Coatesville Riverhead Highway intersection to help traffic flow better and make it safer to turn.

 The focus of this project is to improve safety in the area which will improve the wider transport network’s efficiency.
 Auckland Council, Auckland Transport and Waka Kotahi NZ Transport Agency are investigating plans for the longer-term to address future growth, including in Auckland’s North West.